pphilipp/coding-challenge/README.md

-# Badi Android Coding challenge
+# Android Coding challenge

-The purpose of this challenge is to test the applicant capabilities and, by touching different elements of an existing app, get an idea of how he/she would adapt under different circumstances (existing code, UI, app logic, API communication…) before entering at [Badi](http://badiapp.com/).
+The purpose of this challenge is to test the applicant capabilities and, by touching different elements of an existing app, get an idea of how he/she would adapt under different circumstances (existing code, UI, app logic, API communication…).

 It's based on the architecture, tools and guidelines that we use when developing for the Android platform